freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

     and
     [here to practice](http://www.markdowntutorial.com/).

-    *   If you are adding a new project/organisation to the README, make sure it's listed in alphabetical order.
+    *   If you are Adding a new project/organization to the README, make sure it's listed in alphabetical order.
-    *   If you are adding a new organisation, make sure you add an organisation label to the organisation name.
-This would help distinguish projects from organisation projects.
+    *   If you are Adding a new organization, make sure you add an organization label to the organization name.
+This would help distinguish projects from organization projects.

 6. Add your modified
     files to git, [How to Add, Commit, Push, and Go](http://readwrite.com/2013/10/02/github-for-beginners-part-2/).